olinpin/CountLab/README.md

     - [ ] Set reminders for each timer
 - [ ] Streaks
     - [ ] "Good job, you've completed your goal 7 days in a row" etc.
+- [ ] Confeti when you achieve your daily goal